parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.MaxConvergenceFailures 4

-This key specifies the amount of informational data that is printed to the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+*string* **Solver.Nonlinear.PrintFlag** HighVerbosity This key specifies the amount of informational data that is printed to the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
 ``*.out.kinsol.log file.
 Choices for this key are NoVerbosity, LowVerbosity, NormalVerbosity and HighVerbosity.
 The choice NoVerbosity prints no statistics about the nonlinear convergence process.
 The choice LowVerbosity outputs the nonlinear iteration count, the scaled norm of the nonlinear function, and the number of function calls.
 The choice NormalVerbosity prints the same as for LowVerbosity and also the global strategy statistics.
-The choice HighVerbosity prints the same as for NormalVerbosity with the addition of further Krylov iteration statistics.
-Example Useage:``
+The choice HighVerbosity prints the same as for NormalVerbosity with the addition of further Krylov iteration statistics.``

 .. container:: list